Melkite Greek Catholic Church

 The Melkite Church follows the Byzantine Rite and traces its origins to the early Christian community of the Patriarchate of Antioch in the 1st century AD, traditionally founded by the apostle Saint Peter.

-The Melkite Church shares its liturgical, theological, and spiritual heritage with the Greek Orthodox Church of Antioch and other Eastern Orthodox churches.
-It is primarily centered in the Levant: Syria, Lebanon, Jordan, Israel, and Palestine, with significant diaspora communities found worldwide due to historical migration, persecution, and intermarriage.

-The Melkite Greek Catholic Church formally entered into communion with Rome under Patriarch Cyril VI Tanas in 1724, a move opposed by some members of the Church of Antioch who formed the separate Greek Orthodox Patriarchate of Antioch.
 Today, the Melkite Church has approximately 1.6 million members worldwide.

+The Melkite Greek Catholic Church and the Greek Orthodox Patriarchate of Antioch and All the East split from the original Chalcedonian Patriarchate of Antioch when the former entered into communion with Rome under Patriarch Cyril VI Tanas in 1724, a move opposed by most members of the Church of Antioch who formed the separate Greek Orthodox Patriarchate of Antioch.
+Thus, the two share the same liturgical, theological, and spiritual heritage, and both are centered in Syria (the Levant), with significant diaspora communities found worldwide due to historical emigration.

 Name

 The term Melkite – from the Syriac word malkā for 'king' and the Arabic word malakī (ملكي, meaning 'royal', and by extension, 'imperial') – was originally a pejorative term for Middle Eastern Christians who accepted the authority of the Council of Chalcedon (451 AD) and the Byzantine Emperor, a term applied to them by non-Chalcedonians.
-Of the Chalcedonian churches, Greek Catholics continue to use the term, while Eastern Orthodox do not.
+Of the Chalcedonian churches, Greek Catholics continued to use the term, while Eastern Orthodox did not.

 The Greek element signifies the Byzantine Rite heritage of the church, the liturgy used by all the Eastern Orthodox churches.

 The term Catholic acknowledges communion with the Church of Rome and implies participation in the universal Christian church.
 According to Church tradition, the Melkite Church of Antioch is the "oldest continuous Christian community in the world".

 In Arabic, the official language of the church, it is called ar-Rūm al-Kāṯūlīk (الروم الكاثوليك).
 The Arabic word Rūm means 'Romans', from the Greek word Romaioi by which the Greek-speaking Eastern Romans (called "Byzantines" in modern parlance) had continued to identify themselves even when the Western Roman empire had ceased to exist.
 The name literally means 'Roman Catholic', confusingly for the modern English-speaker, but that refers not to the Latin Church but to the Greek-speaking Eastern Orthodox "Byzantine" Roman heritage, the centre of gravity of which was the city of "New Rome" (Nova Roma, Νέα Ρώμη), Constantinople.